gcugli/gitops-testdrive/docs/configuring-git.md

-# Prepare a Git repository to GitOps
+# Prepare a Git repository for GitOps

 ## Prepare a Git repository with the application configurations